LordBions/Robotics_ICE23_UNITN/README.md

 ----------------------------
 First of all, you need to prepare our project and its requirements following the full report guidelines.

+>It's better to have a stable internet connection in order to exploit as well as possible yolov5 features

 1. Open the terminal
 2. move into catkin_ws folder with `cd ~/Robotics_ICE23_UNITN/catkin_ws`
 3. Do a catkin_make `catkin_make install`